chefavocado/pixel-app/README.md

 ## What I Learned

 In this project I incorporated CSS Grid for the first time.
 I hard coded all the CSS responsible for the styling of the grid and pixels which wasn't the best approach as the grid contains 100 divs total.
 If I were to rebuild this project in the future, I would use a loop to assign the styling to each grid div dynamically instead.
-Styled Components would also be a great approach for flexibile grib/pixel styling.
+Styled Components would also be a great approach for flexibile grid/pixel styling.

 I levaraged a library for the first time.
 I installed HTML2Canvas to assist with the logic responsible for croping and downloading the pixel picture which was pretty neat!
+By using this library I also got some additional practice with the useRef hook to access the grid imperitively.

 This is also my first React project that included a dark mode button as I wanted to get some more practice with the ternary operator and dynamically changing component styles via the virtual DOM.